MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-levels-top-10-hardest-extreme-demons-2022.md

 # #5: Sakupen Circles

+The fifth hardest level in the game is Sakupen Circles by DrCuber and more.
+This is a level that mostly tests your skill with the wave game mode, featuring some of the hardest wave parts ever made in Geometry Dash.

+Just like The Hallucination, this level [follows the Nine Circles level formula](/posts/history-of-nc-levels/), but a lot more strictly.

 ![Sakupen Circles](https://media.discordapp.net/attachments/392087938239954950/1037957923084714004/ITS_VERIFIED___Sakupen_Circles_NEW_TOP_1_-_in_Perfect_Quality_4K_60fps_-_Geometry_Dash_0-26_screenshot.png?width=1201&height=676)

 *﻿Sakupen Circles by by DrCuber and more, screenshot from [Neiro](https://youtu.be/b66_Oe4Xo1w).*

+Despite the fact that it is a Nine Circles level, Sakupen Circles still has some really good decoration.

 # #4: Silent Clubstep